mikebgdev/Shortcuts/README.md

    # ID of the demo user used for local testing
    VITE_DEMO_USER_ID=...
    ```
-   The `VITE_DEMO_USER_ID` value determines the default user for local testing and can be changed to try a different demo account.
+   The `VITE_DEMO_USER_ID` value sets the default user for local testing.
+Change it to use a different demo account.

 4. Run in development mode:
    ```bash